-parative advertising, A. Gressive moves beyond these traditional advertising tactics and initiates a variety of consumer-based promotions.
+After creating new ad copy and engaging in comparative advertising, A. Gressive moves beyond these traditional advertising tactics and initiates a variety of consumer-based promotions.
 The laws regulating these promotions are extremely diverse.
 Your primary job in overseeing this part of Arnie's program is to be an issue spotter.
-You'll need to compliance procedures as Arnie develops and enacts new facets of the advertising and marketing program for AutoTunz.
+You'll need to quickly identify applicable law and implement basic compliance procedures as Arnie develops and enacts new facets of the advertising and marketing program for AutoTunz.